WhatTheDickens/engl340/mod-92/second-blog-assignment.md

 As with the first blog post, document any use you make of GenAI right in the post.

-When you're ready to submit your post, click `Publish`.
+When you're ready to submit your post, click `Submit for Review`.

 ## How your post will be evaluated